LukeGrahamLandry/franca/devlog.md

   so like, that's the same as The Web(tm) where the browser is helping you. maybe it's just bound to be annoying as soon as your interface could be discribed by a flow chart.

+new tests/external: wasm4. using runtimes/native but replacing the rendering & wasm backend/ with my own.
+- i think it's kinda cute to unpack the framebuffer in the fragment shader instead of making a texture in a sane format.
+  - spent a very long time on not floor-ing pos.xy now it still looks different from real one but at least same on gpu and on cpu just dumping a ppm.

 ## (May 5)

 web/get